leewinter/web-merge/README.md

 # Web Merge React Component Library

 Opinionated React component primitives shipped as a TypeScript library.
-Build artifacts land under `dist/` and the `TemplateEditor` component is the exported entry point.
+Build artifacts land under `dist/` and the `TemplateEditor` component is the exported entry point; placeholder values originate from your data layer (no inline editing in the canvas).

 ## Getting started